 Harassment contact person Laura Kaipia

-No form of harassment needs or should be tolerated.
-If, however, you witness harassment, act according to the following guidelines:
+No form of inappropriate conduct needs or should be tolerated.
+If, however, you witness inappropriate behavior, act according to the following guidelines:

 - Let the offender know clearly and straightforwardly that you do not like the behaviour they are directing at you or someone else.

 - If you do not dare to do it alone, you can ask for a friend or a harassment contact person from the student union to help.
-Writing a letter is also an option.
+You may also write a letter.

-- If the harassment is continuous, write down all the locations and times and the people who have witnessed it.
+- If the conduct is continuous, write down all the locations, times, and people who have witnessed it.

-- Also hold on to all other proofs of harassment, such as text messages or emails.
+- Also, hold on to all other proofs of the conduct, such as text messages or emails.
 This helps us further process the case.

 Inappropriate conduct is behaviour that is against the law or contrary to accepted principles of morality.
 It is often systematic and continuous with negative undertones and manifests itself as actions or neglect.
 Even individual, milder actions can be inappropriate conduct if they are repeatedly directed at the same people.
 If repeated or continuous, inappropriate conduct may endanger a person’s health.
 Both students and university staff can be guilty of inappropriate conduct.